neomantic-zz/arche/README.md

 Arche provides a map of resource type names - human-readable descriptors - represented as custom
-[link relation types](http://en.wikipedia.org/wiki/Link_relation) in a `application/hal+json` document and their semantics are described by an [ALPS](http://alps.io/spec/) profile.
+[link relation types](http://en.wikipedia.org/wiki/Link_relation) in a `application/hal+json` document and whose semantics are described by an [ALPS](http://alps.io/spec/) profile.

 Read the [design](design.md) for further details.